What does the Housing Code do?

 The NSW Government originally deferred the implementation of Part 3B of the State Environmental Planning Policy (Exempt and Complying Development Codes) 2008 (Medium Density Housing Code – Housing Code) for 50 Councils in NSW, including City of Ryde, to allow councils to prepare Local Housing Strategies.
 To reduce the adverse impacts of the Housing Code, Council has prepared a draft Local Housing Strategy and, on 24 March 2020, resolved to request the NSW Government extend the deferral of the Housing Code in Ryde until the Strategy has been implemented.
 This extension was not granted and the Housing Code will commence on 1 July 2020.

-Low rise medium density residential development in the Low Rise Medium Density Housing Code (Medium Density Housing Code) and this Low Rise Medium Density Design Guide (Medium Density Design Guide) means:
+Low rise medium density residential development in the Low Rise Housing Diversity Code and the Low Rise Medium Density Design Guide (Medium Density Design Guide) means:

 - Dual occupancies